MichaelsPlayground/NfcNdefExample/readme.md

 A NDEF formatted tag (or better the file on it) should contain (ASCII-) text based data only as the typical reader (Android/iOS smartphone) won't view data.

-There are several "well known formatted" data and this sample is prepared to work with some of them:
+There are several "well known formatted" data and this sample is prepared to work with some of them (**writer side**):
 - the easiest type is the **Text** NDEF message that is shown on reading (e.g. a simple adress)
 - the most used type is the **URI (or URL)** type, meaning you can store a link to a website on it.
 When the tag is read by the NDF reader the smartphone usually opens a browser and displays the  website